The Power BI Suite of Data Analytics and Visualization Tools

 Power BI Report Server is an on-premises toolset that allows you to keep reports created by Power BI Desktop behind your corporate firewall.
 This may be prompted by company policy or required by government or industry regulations.
 You can also run Power BI on an Azure-hosted VM using Azure IaaS services.
 Power BI Report Server lets you manage and distribute multi-page reports and KPIs to authorized users via a web portal, a mobile app, or email.
 Because Power BI Report Server is compatible with subscription-based Power BI cloud services, you can easily migrate to Microsoft's Power BI SaaS service when appropriate.

 Power BI Report Server provides all the features of SQL Server Reporting Services (SSRS) and adds support for Power BI reports.
 (See Progent's SQL Server Reporting Services consulting.)
 Power BI Report Server can be licensed via the Power BI Premium service or SQL Server Enterprise Edition with Software Assurance.
 The Power BI Premium license allows you to deploy a hybrid Power BI solution that combines cloud and on-premises infrastructure and services.
-This option also adds features like browser-based report creation, natural language Q&A, R visuals, and advanced Office 365 collaboration.
+This option also adds features like browser-based report creation, natural language Q&A, R visuals, and advanced Microsoft 365 collaboration.

 Power BI Report Server Lets You Publish Your Power BI Reports from On-premises